bacpop/ggCaller/docs/advanced.rst

 - ``--kmer``: value of k used to build Bifrost DBG (Default and max value = 31).
 - ``--all-seq-in-graph``: Output gene graph GML file with all DNA and amino acid sequences.
 Off by default due to large file size.

-ggCaller traversal and gene-calling cut-off settings
+Traversal and gene-calling cut-off settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - ``--max-path-length``: Maximum path length traversed during ORF finding (bp) (Default = 20000)